How To Install Packer In Arch Linux

 You can always use Packer as regular user.
 You need not to use sudo in front of every command.
 When packer needs administrative permissions, It will ask you to enter the root password.

 That’s all for now.
 I will be soon here with another interesting article.
 Until then, stay tuned with OSTechNix.
-If you find this article useful, please share it on your social networks and support us.
+If you find this article useful, please share it on your social, professional networks and support us.

 Thanks for stopping by!